-As a feminist fund, when we create space for young feminist communities to participate in our grantmaking, governance and strategy co-creation, we need to examine every corner of our participatory model to identify its challenges and limitations.
+As a feminist fund, when we create space for young feminist communities to participate in our grantmaking, governance and strategy creation, we need to examine every corner of our participatory model to identify its challenges and limitations.
 Community-led participatory processes require a deep understanding of the conditions needed for meaningful community participation and engagement to occur.
 FRIDA is committed to maintaining an intentional structure that can facilitate young feminist movement-led decision-making in an online space and nourish connections and solidarity, as well as address the complexities of these processes.
-The structure behind FRIDA's participatory grantmaking model ensures it is intersectional and transparent, and that it encourages accountability throughout the process.7 of this process together in a holistic participatory decision-making model and allows each part to inform and interact with one another.
-The intention is not to impose a rigid structure that limits organic connection, but to allow for flexibility, adaptability and change to occur at any stage and to illuminate any inconsistencies or misalignment with our values.
+The structure behind FRIDA's participatory grantmaking model ensures it is intersectional and transparent, and that it encourages accountability throughout the process.

+This structure connects all pieces of this process together in a holistic participatory decision-making model and allows each part to inform and interact with one another.
+The intention is not to impose a rigid structure that limits organic connection, but to allow for flexibility, adaptability and change to occur at any stage and to illuminate any inconsistencies or misalignment with our grantmaking values.

-&lt;sup>6 We need to emphasize that FRIDA's participatory grantmaking process is facilitated online and that there are system designed to hold this space
+We need to emphasize that FRIDA's participatory grantmaking process is facilitated online and that there are system designed to hold this space Explained in detail in the chapter about EPIDA's participatory funding model

-&lt;sup>7 Explained in detail in the chapter about FRIDA's participatory funding model
+Explained in detail in the chapter about FRIDA's participatory funding model